kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

    modify pod spec)
  * It implements the KEP proposal and not the suggested modifications, with one
    exception: the podPhase is not modified.
- * [This line][kinvolk-poc-sidecar-prestop] should be modified to use the `TerminationHook` instead, if such alternative is chosen
  * There is some c&p code to avoid doing refactors and just have a patch that is simpler to cherry-pick on different Kubernetes versions.